moerv9/sentiment/docs/1_Research.md

 </br>

 ## Coin Comparison
 By the end of 2013, there were only 50 cryptocurrencies.
 Today (July 2022), there are over 20000 cryptocurrencies.
-To minimize the number of coins for comparison, it is wise to look at the biggest coins by MCap (see Figure 1).
+To minimize the number of coins for comparison, it is wise to look at the biggest coins by MCap (see figure 1).
 They are the most known and impactful.

 ![Coinmarketcap from the 5.3.2022](./img/research/coinmcap_532022.jpeg)
 ##### *Figure 1: Snapshot from the 5th March 2022 from [Coinmarketcap](https://coinmarketcap.com)*